marcusmcelroy/energymonitor/README.md

 By default, this uses the same influxdb2 credentials as telegraf (as set by INFLUXDB_V2_*).
 You need to configure the bucket used to store weather data using the INFLUXDB_V2_BUCKET_ENERGY.
 This is weather if you followed the suggestions above.

-Setup esp32:
+Setup firebeetle esp32:

 Edit config.h, complete WIFI_* and MQTT_* as required.
+Build, upload to firebeetle.

 Bring up stack